How to Become a Sperm Donor

 3. Donor Agreement

 No later than after a third sample is evaluated, a decision will be made as to whether the Sperm Quality meets our approval criteria meaning it will survive the freezing process.
-If approved, you will be asked to sign a donor agreement in which you state whether you want to be a Anonymous or Non-Anonymous donor with either a Basic or Extended profile.
+If approved, you will be asked to sign a donor agreement in which you state whether you want to be an ID Release or Non-ID Release with either a Basic or Extended profile.
 You will then be registered in our database.

 Next, you will attend a medical exam where you will also provide a blood and urine sample.
 We will review your medical history, perform a physical exam and a psychological assessment.
 At this appointment, you will make your first donation and the healthcare professional will be able to make a preliminary approval.
 Remember to bring your Driver's License or other Government Issued Photo ID (Passport, ID card) and SSN card as identification.